Guide to the Federal Solar Tax Credit

 Several subsidies and rebates are being provided by the United States government for the installation of solar panels including the federal solar tax credit 2021.
 Both residential homeowners and commercial property owners can avail the renewable energy tax credit, significantly reducing the payback time for solar system investment.
-The energy policy act of 2005 took the initiative of solar investment tax credit not just for reducing the initial investment to a significantly lower amount but also to encourage people to undertake more and more solar installation systems.
+The Biden’s Inflation Reduction Act 2022 which came into effect in 2023 took the initiative of solar investment tax credit not just for reducing the initial investment to a significantly lower amount but also to encourage people to undertake more and more solar installation systems.
 Initially the Solar Federal Tax Credit was decided to end in 2007, however, with the popularity and mass increment in solar panel installation, this program has been extended for homeowners till 2026.
 The terms of the credit however, differ from year to year.

 Solar investment tax credit: What is it?